DFreds/lib-dfreds-ui-extender/README.md

 ## Usage

-To use this in your own module, you should use the `uiExtender.init` hook and register your UI elements.
-See the example below for specifics.
+To use this in your own module, you can do any of the following:
+- Use the `uiExtender.init` hook (which fires based on Foundry's `init` hook) and register your UI elements on the provided instance of `uiExtender`
+- Use the `window.UiExtender` (accessible as just `UiExtender` in console and code) and register in Foundry's init method.

+Note that everything will be ready to render when the Foundry `setup` hook is complete.

 ## API Methods